cbrown5/agentic-ai-fisheries/Scripts/glm-test-case/glm-readme.md

 - Results
   - Model selection and verification
   - Model fit statistics
-  - Plots of predicted fish abundance based on the final model, with confidence intervals
+  - Plots of predicted fish abundance (log-link scale) based on the final model, with confidence intervals
   - Relevant statistics (r2, p-values, etc.)

-The agent is also be required to produce diagnostic plots and a separate report on the model diagnostics.
+The agent is must produce diagnostic plots and a separate report on the model diagnostics.

 ### Tech context
 - We will use the R program
 - tidyverse packages for data manipulation
 - ggplot2 for data visualization
 - use `theme_set(theme_classic())` for plots
+- Use the `MASS` package for the negative binomial model, however don't load it globally with `library(MASS)`, instead use `MASS::glm.nb()` to avoid namespace conflicts.
+- Use `visreg` package for plotting model effects and confidence intervals, e.g. `visreg::visreg(m2, "CB_cover", "soft_cover", gg=TRUE, scale = 'linear')`

 Keep your scripts short and modular to facilitate debugging.
 Don't complete all of the steps below in one script.
 Finish scripts where it makes sense and save intermediate datasets.

-When using Rscript to run R scripts in terminal put quotes around the file, e.g. `Rscript "1_data-input.R"`
+When using Rscript to run R scripts in terminal put quotes around the file, e.g. `Rscript "1_model.R"`

 ### Workflow

 1. Create a todo list and keep track of progress
+2. Data processing including standardizing coral variables by number of points
-2. Model selection and verification, produce diagnostic plots
+3. Model selection and verification, produce diagnostic plots
-3. Model diagnostic plots markdown report
+4. Model diagnostic plots markdown report
-4. Create plots of predictions from the final model
+5. Create plots of predictions from the final model
-5. Write report in markdown format
+6. Write report in markdown format

 ### Directory structure